DIY AI: Sentiment Analysis P1: The Overview

 Blog Post Written By: Lisa Lo

 In our last (first?)
 NLP post, we explored Natural Language Processing (NLP).
-As mentioned, a great place to start discovery of NLP is sentiment analysis since it’s a well-known and studied problem, but also very useful.
+As mentioned, a great place to start the discovery of NLP is sentiment analysis since it’s a well-known and studied problem, but also very useful.
 So, today we’ll be going over an overview of sentiment analysis and how it’s done.

 Overview